root-11/tablite/README.md

 ## Overview

-`Tablite` seeks to be the go-to library for tabular data with an api that is as close in synxtax to pure python as possible.
+`Tablite` seeks to be the go-to library for tabular data with an api that is as close in syntax to pure python as possible.

 ### Even smaller memory footprint